-Contact us to get Alexei Kudrin's fees and availabilty for you next event
+Contact us to get Alexei Kudrin's fees and availability for your next event

 One of our consultants will get back to you soon

 Alexei Kudrin was the Minister of Finance in Russia from 2000-2011, the longest-serving Finance Minister in post-Soviet Russia.
 He also served as Deputy Prime Minister from 2000–04 and again beginning in 2007.

 As Finance Minister, Kudrin was widely credited with prudent fiscal management, commitment to tax and budget reform and championing the free market.
 Under his leadership, Russia’s government paid most of the substantial foreign debt it had accumulated in the 1990s, leaving the country with one of the lowest foreign debts among major economies.
 Much of the revenue from exports was accumulated at the Stabilization Fund which helped Russia to come out of the 2008-09 global financial crisis in a much better state than many experts expected.

 As Finance Minister, Kudrin won several global awards, including the “Finance Minister of the Year 2010” prize from Euromoney magazine.

 Since his resignation he has worked as the Dean of the Faculty of Liberal Arts and Sciences at St. Petersburg State University.